fnstirling/swiftui-toaster/README.md

-A toaster implementation for SwiftUI.
+A toaster implementation for SwiftUI that handles multiple toasts.

 Inspired by the toasts in Shazam.